 Great resources exist on what is Open Space Technology, including this collection by Chris Corrigan.
 Start here if you’re new.
 And if you’re curious about how it works online, Amanda Fenton has written an excellent how-to guide for OST using Zoom.
 Her document is a step-by-step guide to Zoom and OST.

 You need two people

 First, you absolutely need to have at least two people to run an effective Open Space online.
-This session was run oh so smoothly by Carina Nilsson from Drawing Change as the tech host.
+(Talk to us if you’re looking for some extra Zoom Tech Hosting.)

 Have a group facilitator (or two), have a tech host who is moderate-to-experienced using Zoom including breakout rooms, and it’s a good idea to have an additional person monitoring the chat in some way.

 You’ll use Zoom for discussions, and you’ll need an online tool for getting organized, co-creating the agenda, and and note-taking.

 We began in Zoom for the instructions and the opening circle.
 I shared a small powerpoint to share some resources about what the process was going to be.
 Then, we asked people to move over to the collaboration tool for writing.
 I used MURAL.co.
 Amanda’s guide uses Google Slides.
 Google slides or a google doc is lower-tech and a bit easier because people are more familiar with those tools.
 But MURAL has a bigger workspace, and looks visually more interesting.